 Maintenance proved expensive, prompting the state to sell the Main Line to the PRR in 1857.
 Originally chartered to run from Harrisburg to Pittsburgh, by 1855 the railroad covered the entire distance between Philadelphia and Pittsburgh and severely cut into the Main Line’s profit margin.
 The PRR undertook a program to modernize, straighten, and realign the tracks, and cities along its path prospered as points of trade where rural farmers and manufacturers could ship their goods to distant markets.
 In Elizabethtown, Klein Chocolates constructed a facility near the tracks where it made sweet treats that combined local milk with cocoa beans and sugar shipped in over the PRR.
 In the 1970s, this facility was purchased by M&M Mars and today produces popular candy bars such as 3 Musketeers.

 Elizabethtown remained primarily agricultural until the early 1900s, and then urbanized rapidly after World War II.
 Today, the city’s small town charms draw residents, many of whom commute to work in Harrisburg and Lancaster.
 The historic downtown also bustles with students from Elizabethtown College, an institution of higher learning noted for its liberal arts programs.

 Amtrak does not provide ticketing or baggage services at this facility, which is served by an average of 27 daily trains.

-Amtrak’s Keystone Service is financed in part through funds made available by the Commonwealth of Pennsylvania Department of Transportation.
+The Keystone Service and Pennsylvanian are financed primarily through funds made available by the Pennsylvania Department of Transportation.